 1. Meditation class

-If you have a friend or a family member who is into mindfulness, then a meditation course might be a fantastic non-materialistic gift.
-Some options include:
+If you have a friend or a family member who is into mindfulness, then a meditation course might be a fantastic non-material gift.
+You can choose between:

 UNDER $30.
 PRICES FROM $15 TO $70